OPENCALL: AS WE GROW 2025

 1. Read the complete information and the eligibility criteria for this Open Call below.

-We actively encourage non-art-educated artists and artists with disabilities to apply for As We Grow .
+We actively encourage queer and BIPoC people who have either migrated or have taken refuge in Prague to apply for As We Grow.
 We are committed to equality and inclusivity within our team, and the opportunities S1 provides.

 Eligibility criteria:

-Applicants must be physically present in Prague during their chosen programme.
+Applicants must be physically present in Prague during the entire program.
 Knowledge of spoken English is essential.
-Applicants must commit to the whole 14-day programme after receiving the acceptance email.
+Applicants must commit to the whole 14-day program after receiving the acceptance email.
+We unfortunately cannot offer accommodation due to funding restrictions.

 What you get:

 Selected participants will be eligible for a free 14-day educational experience.
-You will benefit from a rich working environment, on-site interaction with the leading artist of your choice, scholars and artists, active involvement in the As We Grow research and event programming, and organisational and professional support.
+You will benefit from a rich working environment, on-site interaction with the leading artist, scholars, and artists, active involvement in the As We Grow research and event programming, and organizational and professional support.
 We will exhibit your work at SVĚTOVA 1 for at least six weeks.
-We will provide production and PR support before, during and after the show.
-And last but not least, you will be eligible to join our S1 Care Programme that we will launch later this year.
+We will provide production and PR support before, during, and after the show.

 Deadline: